 Dandruff is the result of a dry or oily scalp causing dead skin cells to shed at an overly fast rate in the form of small white skin flakes.
-The flakes are caused by oil causing small pieces of skin to stick together, creating the appearance that’s easy to identify as dandruff.
+The flakes are caused by small pieces of skin falling off your scalp, creating the appearance that’s easy to identify as dandruff.

-If you’ve got dandruff and want to do something about it, it’s worth knowing that you’re definitely not alone.
-About 40% of people aged 30 and up deal with dandruff at some point in life, and the condition is normally cheap and easy to treat.
+If you have dandruff and want to do something about it, it’s worth knowing that you’re definitely not alone.
+About 50 percent of the general adult population worldwide deal with dandruff at some point in life, and the condition is normally cheap and easy to treat.

 Below, we’ll explain how dandruff happens and you can get rid of it for good, although without having to deal with any expensive or inconvenient treatments.

 Just like your body is constantly replacing old hairs with new ones and growing your finger and toenails, your scalp is constantly creating new skin cells while shedding old ones in the form of dead, exfoliated skin.

 Most of the time, this process is invisible, with old skin cells washed out in the shower and new ones taking their place without you ever noticing.

 With dandruff, however, things are a little different.
 Dandruff is the result of your body replacing old skin cells at an overly fast rate, combined with natural scalp oils causing the dead skin cells to form larger, visually obvious skin flakes.

 Dandruff has several root causes.
 Sometimes, a yeast-like fungus known as malassezia, which is naturally present in the scalp, can cause skin to grow overly fast and dandruff to develop.